georgexyz19/georgexyz.com/content/posts/python-argparse.md

 Following code is a rewrite of the example with argparse.
 You can execute similar commands shown below and compare the results.
+Here is the link to the code in github: [github repo](https://github.com/georgexyz19/argparse_examples).

 ```python
 #!/usr/bin/env python3